isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-poisonous/index.md

 **3. Iguana** These are large lizards stretching to about 6.
 6 feet long.
 The most common is the green iguana usually found in Brazil and Mexico.
 They mainly inhabit arid areas, tree and the edges of water bodies.

 Unlike most lizards, iguanas are vegetarians.
 However, they have sharp teeth which they use to bite impending intruders.
-Their [venom](https://en.wikipedia. org/wiki/Venom) is relatively mild compared to other venomous lizards.
+Their [venom](https://en.wikipedia.org/wiki/Venom)is relatively mild compared to other venomous lizards.

 Although they dont attack easily, they can cause serious injuries on soft skin such as face, hands and legs.
 But they are known to warn intruders before they strike.
 Watch out for iguanas when they take a deep breath, lower their dewlap or stand on their fours. **4.
 Monitor Lizard** Last but not least is the monitor lizards.
 Commonly found in Australia, these lizards vary greatly in size (2/3 foot to 10 feet).